IOTechSystems/xrt-examples/AzureSphere/docs/windows-installation.md

 ## Updating the XRT package on Windows

-When updating the xrt packages with a newer version, it is recomended that you reinstall the azure sphere SDK to ensure we have a clean sysroots directory.
+When updating the xrt packages with a newer version, it is recommended that you reinstall the azure sphere SDK to ensure we have a clean sysroots directory.
 After this the same steps can be followed for [installing](#installing-the-xrt-package-on-windows).